 Here the sliders provide the prior probabilities across the first line, the consequent probabilities across the second line, and the posterior probabilities across the bottom: the latter being simply the probability that each hypothesis is true.
 (Note that this calculator is only set to work with inputs up to two decimal places.)

-To learn more about Bayes' Theorem see my book Proving History: Bayes's Theorem and the Quest for the Historical Jesus or my online PDF tutorial (although total beginners might prefer to start with my Skepticon talk Bayes' Theorem: Lust for Glory!).
+To learn more about Bayes' Theorem see my book Proving History: Bayes's Theorem and the Quest for the Historical Jesus (although total beginners might prefer to start with my Skepticon talk Bayes' Theorem: Lust for Glory!).

 But in general there are six rules to apply: